minetest-mods/technic/technic/doc/api.md

 power from sources (PR), distributes it to sinks (RE), and uses the excess/shortfall to charge and discharge batteries (BA).

-As a thumb of rule, "EU" (energy unit) values are expressed in kW.
+As a rule of thumb, "EU" (energy unit) values are expressed in kW.

 Network functionality: